Numerical Hopf-Lax formulae for Hamilton-Jacobi equations on unstructured geometries: Construction of the scheme, time-dependent case

 Then, we restrict the computation to nodes, obtaining the fully discrete version

 In previous works (see, e.g., \cite{FF01}), the discretization of \eqref{eq:hl_deltat} has been carried out by taking $y\in\R^d$ and using a descent-type minimization algorithm, with an interpolated value for $u(y,t_n)$.
 In this case, at the price of some drop in accuracy, we avoid both phases of interpolation and iterative minimization, which would result in a high computational cost.
-We remark that this use of the Hopf--Lax formula has some precedent (for example, \cite{BFZ}), although, to the Authors' knowledge, no attempt to optimize the algorithm for unstructured grids has been made so far.

-Convergence of this scheme will be analysed now in the framework of Barles--Souganidis theory \cite{BS}.
+For the moment, we will neglect boundary conditions, and analyse convergence of the scheme assuming an infinite grid covering the whole of $\R^d$, whereas in a second phase we will examine the case of a bounded domain.
+Here, we will work in the framework of Barles--Souganidis theory \cite{BS}.
 As it is well-known, this convergence theory requires the scheme to be monotone, $L^\infty$-stable and consistent.
 In our case, the scheme is invariant for the addition of constants, since, for any $c\in\R$,

 so that $L^\infty$ stability may be deduced from monotonicity via the results in \cite{CT}.